 If your income tax liability is either low or nonexistent — Even if you can make a deductible traditional IRA contribution, it may not make sense if you have no income tax liability or if you’re in the 10%, 12% or 22% marginal tax rate bracket.
 Since Roth IRA money can be withdrawn completely free from income taxes, it is a superior retirement plan to a traditional IRA.
 The last thing that you should want to do is trade a 10% tax savings now for a potentially higher tax rate on withdrawals in retirement, which is exactly what you’ll do if you make a contribution to a traditional IRA.

 If you think you may need access to the money before retirement — Since there is no tax deduction from making a Roth IRA contribution, the amount of the contribution can be withdrawn free from income taxes and penalties, even if the withdrawal happens before you turn 59½.
 Not so with a traditional IRA if the contributions were tax deductible when made.
 So if you think you may need the money before retirement, the Roth IRA should be your choice.

 A Third Option

 Even though they’re both IRAs they have so many different provisions that how and when you use them will also be different.
 So before opening a new account or creating a new retirement plan, consider both types and their effects.

 If both seem applicable to your potential situation, there is a third option: You can hedge your bets and maintain both a traditional IRA and a Roth IRA.
+For example, you could contribute $3,000 to each, or $4,000 to one and $2,000 to the other.
+(And of course, the total is greater if you're age 50 or over.)
 That way, you’ll be prepared for whatever tax situations come your way.